PennLINC/PennLINC.github.io/docs/DataWorkflows/FetchingYourPMACSData.md

 # Getting a zipped dataset

-Data on PMACS might be zipped, or unzipped.
-In the case of unzipped data, you should be good to go following the guidelines on finding files you need [here](./FetchingYourPMACSData.md)!
-If your data is zipped, you might need a little more work.

-The following walkthrough should help you unzip your data.
+The following walkthrough should help you unzip your data if it is a zipped dataset.
 These lines of code can be customized per your needs to unzip some or all subjects and then some or all files:

 Before running a loop for all participants of a dataset, you probably first want to figure out what data is available, and which files you’d want to get.
 Most datasets are zipped, so here is a walkthrough for a single subject.
 In this case, we’re interested in getting fMRIPrep data from PNC, which is zipped and stored on PMACS.

+## Figuring out what data is available (single participant)

 Once data is cloned from PMACS, let’s `cd` into to it to see what’s there: